skronheim/UofT_Data_analytics/Homework/Module5/README.md

 Mouse_metadata should include columns for 'MouseID', 'Drug Regimen', 'Sex', 'Age_months', and 'Weight (g)'.

-Jupyter notebook, python, pandas (version 1.2.3), scipy, and numpy are required to run this code.
+Jupyter notebook, python (version 3.7.7), pandas (version 1.0.5), scipy (version 1.5.0), matplotlib (version 3.2.2), and numpy (version 1.18.5) are required to run this code.

 ## Instructions